Investment Insights

 ItemDetail

-2020 SEC settlementSMCI paid USD 17.5m to settle SEC accounting charges including premature revenue recognition (shipments on hold, distributor channel inventory recognised as sales).
+2020 SEC settlementSMCI paid USD 17.5m to settle SEC accounting charges including premature revenue recognition.
 Charles Liang (CEO/Founder) personally reimbursed USD 2.1m under SOX Section 304 clawback provisions.

 August 2024 short reportHindenburg Research published allegations of related-party self-dealing with Ablecom Technology and Compuware Technology (both family-controlled), continued revenue recognition irregularities, and re-hiring of executives previously named in the 2018 SEC investigation.